Connect with our Business Development Experts

 A Convention, A Connection, A Bio Partnership

-Nadia Khan, J.D., Business Development Specialist
+Nadia Khan, J.D., Senior Business Development Manager

 The annual Bio International Convention brings together more than 1,000 bio companies, academic institutions and other stakeholders.
 At the 2018 Boston convention, Business Developer Nadia Kahn attended the event with colleagues where she met Abhita Batra, CEO of Otomagnetics, LLC, a dynamic biotech startup.
 The company was a University of Maryland spin-off start-up in expansion mode, with the CEO sharing that she was looking for wet lab and office space.
 Nadia connected with colleagues at MCEDC including a few Batra had previously met with – and the team sprung into action to understand the startups current needs including space considerations.